Promotion Dilemma: Is It Fair to Shift Assured Pay to Incentives for a New Role?

 yags06

-Now question is that can a company take a part from your assured pay and shows as increment in incentives.
-For this they even asking to sign a consent letter.
+Now the question is: Can a company deduct a part of your assured pay and show it as an increment in incentives?
+They are even asking us to sign a consent letter.

 Autumn Jane

-Let us understand the different terms & definitions here:
+Let us understand the different terms and definitions here:

-1. Promotion – A promotion indicates an upward movement in a grade and salary structure due to increase in job scope.
-E.g. Technician to Senior Technician.
+1. **Promotion** – A promotion indicates an upward movement in a grade and salary structure due to an increase in job scope.
+E.g., Technician to Senior Technician.

-2. Assured pay – Also known as Base pay is a guaranteed pay to reward the jobholder for the expected job scope.
-E.g. Technician is paid S$1200 while Senior Technician with larger job scope is paid S$2000.
+2. **Assured Pay** – Also known as Base Pay, it is a guaranteed pay to reward the jobholder for the expected job scope.
+E.g., a Technician is paid S$1200, while a Senior Technician with a larger job scope is paid S$2000.
 Base pay is job-scope driven.

-3. Incentive – An incentive is variable pay and is link to performance or improved performance.
-E.g. increased in productivity leads to a productivity incentive payout.
-Incentive is not a component of Base pay.
-But the summation of Base pay and incentive and other performance-linked variables will derive Total Cash or CTC, which is your earning potential.
+3. **Incentive** – An incentive is variable pay linked to performance or improved performance.
+E.g., an increase in productivity leads to a productivity incentive payout.
+Incentive is not a component of Base Pay.
+However, the summation of Base Pay, incentive, and other performance-linked variables will derive Total Cash or CTC, which is your earning potential.

 To answer your question:

-x amount from Base pay CANNOT be deducted to show increased in incentive in a promotion because even though you have been promoted to do a bigger job, your guaranteed pay has just been reduced and you have to earn it back by meeting a bigger productivity quota.
+x amount from Base Pay CANNOT be deducted to show increased incentive in a promotion because even though you have been promoted to do a bigger job, your guaranteed pay has just been reduced, and you have to earn it back by meeting a bigger productivity quota.

-This is an unlawful practice and you should not sign on any document until all your concerns are addressed by your HR.
+This is an unlawful practice, and you should not sign any document until all your concerns are addressed by your HR.

 Autumn Jane